 Online forums were filled with citations of a Wall Street Journal report that Trump, irritated by a perceived lack of loyalty from Republicans in the aftermath of the Capitol Hill invasion he helped foment, was considering starting his own nationalist political entity.
 While it’s unknown how serious the incredibly forgetful and famously fickle former president is about the idea, his followers, desperate for a light in the void, latched onto it.

 “All on board the Patriot party train!!!” said one user on Patriots.win, the latest iteration of a fanatically pro-Trump message board that was booted from Reddit last year.
 “Cuz if ya ain’t a Patriot, then yer a stinkin’ commie!….
-Time to draw the line that matters,” followed up another user, angered by the GOP’s inability or unwillingness to install Trump as president despite his […]
+Time to draw the line that matters,” followed up another user, angered by the GOP’s inability or unwillingness to install Trump as president despite his having […]

 Stephan: It may be hard for you to believe but there is a growing secessionist movement in the United States being driven by members of the Republican Party.
 Here is proof of this trend, as published in a very conservative newspaper.